exakat/exakat/docs/Rules.rst

 Files that cannot be compiled, and, as such, be run by PHP.
 Scripts are linted against various versions of PHP.

 This is usually undesirable, as all code must compile before being executed.
-It may simply be that such files are not compilable because they are not yet ready for an upcoming PHP version.
+It may be that such files are not compilable because they are not yet ready for an upcoming PHP version.

 .. code-block:: php